+Table X. Levene’s tests of homogeneity of variances across all conditions (a) and across the unequal (b) and equal (c) subsets of conditions.
+See also Figure 3 for visualization of the variance descriptive in each condition.

 Process Models

 We set out to explore the effect of individual differences and three different explanations of the process of group identification in different structural conditions, as described in the conceptual background above (see Figure 1).
 The exploratory model predicts that post-test group identification is a function of individual differences in identification prior to exposure to intergroup interaction, and that intergroup behavior between the measurements (performative identification), and individual outcome (extent of success or failure in increasing token balance; interdependence) mediate this effect.
 In other words, initial identification affects inter- and intra-group behaviors and proximate individual outcomes which, in turn, shape subsequent identification.
 We tested this overall model on the data gathered using two multi-group multilevel path analyses.
 The first assessed the model of identification just described under the inter-individual and intergroup conditions of wealth equality (IE and GE).
 The second did the same, but placed group status as a dummy code moderating independent variable with paths to all other variables in the model (Figures 3 & 4).
 We found that using both multi-group and independent multilevel path analysis procedures, our model of group identification best fit the IM and especially the GI conditions rather than the GI condition when groups were unequal.
 The overall model fit the GE condition better than the IE condition when groups were equal in wealth (see chi-square contributions, Figures 3 & 4).